 Manage DIGIPASS Application

-Each test suite exists of a base case, of which the other cases in the suites are variations, aside from a few exceptions in each suite.
+Each test suite consists of a base case, of which the other cases in the suites are variations, aside from a few exceptions in each suite.

 Current situation

 Currently, for each test suite that one wants to run, it is necessary to start up a new TCH with all the dependencies and third party software on it, needed to run the SDTF.
 This includes (but is not limited to) Selenium and all the browsers that one wants to run the tests on.
 The issue with regards to efficiency here is that for each browser test suite you want to run, you need to start this new VM with this whole package on it, but, the limiting factor is often just the Selenium and the browser.
 This is because when Selenium is used locally (here meaning: on the same machine as the SDTF), it is impossible to start another test suite because the Selenium service is already in use.